jronallo/iiif-workshop-new/README.md

 # IIIF Workshop

+## beta version

+This is a beta version of migrating the materials from gitbook to Hugo.
+New development will happen here.
+Please try this version first and file issues.
+If you run into issues with the materials here you can try the [previous version](https://github.com/jronallo/iiif-workshop).

+## Introduction

+Materials for a workshop covering:
+- Image API
+- Presentation API
+- Content Search API
+- Authentication API (overview)
+- Community
+- and more!

+The latest version is currently [published here](http://ronallo.com/iiif-workshop-new).

+The workshop is designed to be led by an instructor who can answer questions and help with exercises, but it ought to be useful for self-guided learning as well.

 ## Development

 All that's needed to get started is having the `hugo` CLI available.
 Just run `hugo serve` and visit http://localhost:1313